embvm/embvm-core/docs/development/developer_guide.md

 ```
 System.Math // (class)
 ```

 Math should be a namespace, and each operation should be a separate class.

 ```
 Math.Sine(x) -> Math::Sine.compute(x)`
 ```

-Each class should conform to the single responsibility prinple.
+Each class should conform to the single responsibility principle.

 ## Use Symmetry